ihuomtia/nShark/README.md

 ()()()()()()()()()()()()(       xmas scan     : nShark -h google.com,youtube.com -p 443,80 -x
 ()()()()()()()()()()()()(       scan all ports: nShark -h 192.168.1.1-255,192.168.4.1/24 -p 0-65535
 ```

-## Project Status

-- **Not Maintained**: This project is no longer actively maintained or updated.
-- **Contains Bugs**: As a learning project, it contains numerous bugs and inefficiencies.
-- **Outdated Practices**: The code may not reflect current best practices in C++ or network security.
-- **Learning Resource**: Despite its limitations, this project can serve as a starting point for those interested in learning about network scanning techniques and C++ programming.

 ## Features